mmbman/Katagiri/1986-10-19-Shobogenzo-Kokyo-Talk-2.md

 **Katagiri Roshi:** Oh, oh, right.
 Thank you. *[He laughs.]*

 Yes.
 So, Zen teaching always tells you to deal with everyday life as a buddha.
 Even though you don’t understand, please do it.
 Because that practice is exactly a way to reflect your five *skandhas* in that spiritual ancient mirror, simultaneously.
 As [well as doing] zazen, exactly the same.
 But we don’t understand this.
-That’s why Dogen Zenji says like this, and also we have to talk about this.
+That’s why Dōgen Zenji says like this, and also we have to talk about this.

 So a little bit you don’t understand exactly what the point of the Zen teaching is.
 Usually through the book, Zen teaching is to find the solution of a *koan*, Zen puzzle.
 I don’t think it is real.
 Or you see that Zen is to attain enlightenment, this is the main purpose.
 I don’t think this is Zen.
 It is a *part* of Zen, okay?
 But not the whole.